caspii/casparwre.de/_posts/2024-02-12-costs-of-running-a-saas.md

 ### DigitalOcean: $317 /mo

 The app runs on two DigitalOcean servers (8 vCPUs, 16GB RAM, 320GB disk).
-I use a [blue-green deployment](https://casparwre.de/blog/webapp-python-deployment/), which is a great way of running and hosting a webapp but it does mean that you need 2 identical production servers.
+I use a [blue-green deployment](https://casparwre.de/blog/webapp-python-deployment/), which is a great way of running and hosting a webapp but it does mean that you need two identical production servers.

 The database is a hosted Postgres instance also on DigitalOcean.